cs-deep-quickdraw/notebooks/readme.md

 # Notebooks

-This repository contains the codes used for the study on the quickdraw dataset conducted for the CentraleSupélec Deep Learning class.
+This repository contains the codes used for the study on the quickdraw dataset conducted for the CentraleSupélec's Deep Learning class.

 ## Introduction